epistulae/Interactive-Lab-Hub/Lab 2/README.md

 # Prep for Part 2

-1. Pick up remaining parts for kit.
+1. Pick up remaining parts for kit on Thursday lab class.
+Check the updated [parts list inventory](partslist.md) and let the TA know if there is any part missing.

 2. Look at and give feedback on the Part G. for at least 2 other people in the class (and get 2 people to comment on your Part G!)